stefi23/RC-journal/Week2.md

-# Week 1
+# Week 2

 **Planned 🤸**

 - Do 1/2 challenge from Project Euler on FreeCodeCamp and more small ones from other websites
 - Create and deploy a blog with Gatsby.JS
-- Improve desing of Rock, Paper, Scissors game in React - Add colors when hovering over button like here ( [example](https://codepen.io/kevinlo51/pen/YxmWPx); - Maybe emojis in the buttons ; - What about having a “fake delay”, either a counter after you press the button (3, 2, 1) or a randomiser of the emoji, then you can practice Timers in React
+- Improve design of Rock, Paper, Scissors game in React - Add colors when hovering over button like here ( [example](https://codepen.io/kevinlo51/pen/YxmWPx); - Maybe emojis in the buttons ; - What about having a “fake delay”, either a counter after you press the button (3, 2, 1) or a randomizer of the emoji, then you can practice Timers in React
 - Complete the [The Working Developer's Guide To Algorithms](https://scrimba.com/g/galgorithmsguide) course on Scrimba
 - Work on Happy Numbers
 - Complete Leet Code Challenge Week 2